Palisade Reservoir & State Park

 - Rating: Fair

 - Conditions: The beach is currently right at the mud line.
 Be aware that the park will likely be very busy this holiday weekend.
-Try using a nightcrawler or garlic or rainbow PowerBait (under a bubble or a nightcrawler for the best results.
-If you use jigs or lures, try tipping the hook with a nightcrawler.
+Try using a nightcrawler or garlic or rainbow PowerBait (under a bubble) for the best results.
+Whenever you use any jigs or lures, remember to tip the hook with a nightcrawler.

 - Location: Sanpete County

 - Directions: Five miles south of Manti on Hwy 89, turn east just north of Sterling and continue east for about two miles to park and reservoir.

 - Hours: Summers: 8 a.m. to 10 p.m

 - Likely catch: Rainbow Trout

 - Possible catch: Cutthroat Trout, Tiger Trout

 - Regulations: To see what statewide or special regulations apply to this waterbody, please read the current Fishing Guidebook.

 - Site amenities: Palisade State Park offers a boat ramp, tent and RV camping, sites with hookups, day and group-use areas, restrooms, showers, fish cleaning station, and sewage disposal.
 Boats with electric motors allowed on reservoir.